masabumair023/masabumair023/README.md

 ### 👨🏻‍💻 &nbsp;About Me

-💡 &nbsp;I am a Udacity certified Data Analyst and a Business Analyst and I Love to play with Data.\
+💡 &nbsp;I am a Udacity certified Data Analyst and a Business Analyst.\
+❤️ &nbsp;I Love to play with Data.\
 🎓 &nbsp;I'm a final year student of Computer Sciences at COMSATS University Islamabad, Pakistan.\
 🌱 &nbsp;I'm on track for learning more about Data Science, Artificial Intelligence and Deep Learning.\
 ✍️ &nbsp;I'm currently working on my Final Year Project which uses Machine Learning, Deep Learning, and Computer Vision techniques.\